 I am here by accident.
 I did not know that today is Sukkot.
 I did not know that there is a synagogue on this street.
 I met the Rabbi by accident.
 I was wandering in the city, and here I am!
 Just by accident!

 But I am wondering, is it really an accident?
 Is it an accident I made a left turn instead of a right turn?
 Is it an accident I stopped to buy a hat?
 Is it an accident I made a right turn down a narrow street?
 Is it an accident I met the Rabbi?
 I don't think it is an accident.
 I don't think any of this is "an accident."

 Baruch ha Shem.
 I believe I was led here to celebrate Sukkot with you today.
 G-d remembered my "minimalist" observance of the High Holy Days last month.
 G-d wanted me back.
 I am thankful and blessed by His perseverance.

 Thank you for the delicious meal.
 Thank you for your generous hospitality.

 Chag Sameach.
 (Happy Holiday.)

-I think the men of the congregation agreed with me that today we had witnessed and experienced something special.
-After my little talk, a few of the men broke with tradition and applauded.
+I think the men of the congregation agree with me that today we have witnessed and experienced something special.
+After my little talk, a few of the men break with tradition and gently applaud.

-They were not applauding me, of course.
-They were acknowledging the eternal presence of our Patient Teacher and our Alert Travel Guide.
+They are not applauding me, of course.
+They are acknowledging the eternal presence of our Patient Teacher and our Alert Travel Guide.